 VoLTE is a business necessity :

-While 2G and 3G networks are based on circuit-switch, 4G or LTE networks utilize Packet Switching.
-However a call is made over a 2G / 3G network connection, a certain amount of network bandwidth is assigned to that call as a pipeline, so that one user cannot make or receive calls.
+While 2G and 3G networks have their base on circuit-switch, 4G or LTE networks utilize Packet Switching.
+However a call is made over a 2G / 3G network connection, a certain amount of network bandwidth is assigned to that call as a pipeline so that one user cannot make or receive calls.

 But on a VoLTE network, voice calls are divided into packets of information, sent over the full data pipeline and then reconstructed at the receiver’s end.
-As a result, voice information can be carried over a higher bandwidth pipe, resulting VoLTE can connect calls up to twice as fast as the current methods in better call quality.
+As a result, voice information can be carried over a higher bandwidth pipe.
+And due to which, VoLTE can connect calls up to twice as fast as the current methods in better call quality.

-VoLTE can connect calls up to twice as fast as the contemporary methods and as 2G / 3G network connections will still be available when there’s no 4G signal it simply means that there’s greater cellular coverage overall, as currently places with a 4G (fourth generation) signal but no 2G / 3G means that one you can’t make or receive calls.
+VoLTE can connect calls up to twice as fast as the contemporary methods.
+Furthermore, as 2G / 3G network connections will still be available when there’s no 4G signal, it simply means that there’s greater cellular coverage overall.
+Since, currently places with a 4G (fourth generation) signal but no 2G / 3G means that one you can’t make or receive calls.

 Benefits of VoLTE :

-Nowadays, major wireless operators have announced that they are deploying a new voice service (VoLTE) using their 4G LTE network, that will finally replace their existing 2G voice network.
-According to report, Verizon Wireless is the latest US carrier to announce that its VoLTE network service will be offered nationwide in the coming weeks.
+Nowadays, major wireless operators have an announcement that they are deploying a new voice service (VoLTE) using their 4G LTE network which will finally replace their existing 2G voice network.
+According to report, Verizon Wireless is the latest US carrier to announce that It will offer its VoLTE network service nationwide in the coming weeks.

-In the long run VoLTE will benefit wireless operators much more than it will be benefited to consumers.
-The meaning is that, service providers will finally have to control only one network, which is far more efficient, more reliable to deliver voice services than the older 2G voice network.
+In the long run this technology will benefit wireless operators much more than it will benefit to consumers.
+The meaning is that, service providers will finally have to control only one network, which is far more efficient, reliable to deliver voice services than the older 2G voice network.

 With introduction of VoLTE network, customer need to search for a different signal each time, can improved battery life over other VoIP apps.
 It also gives more features such as improved coverage / connectivity, Rich Communications Services, High-definition voice (improved voice quality), True device interoperability and a faster call setup times with better quality voice calls.